-As at and for the Years Ended December 31, 2021 (With comparative figures for 2020)
+As at and for the Years Ended December 31, 2022 and 2021

 1. CORPORATE INFORMATION

 Rural Bank of San Mateo (Isabela), Inc. (the "Bank") was incorporated and registered with the Philippine and Securities and Exchange Commission (SEC) on June 6, 1962 with Registration No. 20840.
 On June 11, 1962, the Bangko Sentral ng Pilipinas (BSP) granted the Bank its Certificate of Authority to operate as a financial institution.